OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 [Should you use a VPN?](https://www.consumerreports.org/electronics-computers/vpn-services/should-you-use-a-vpn-a5562069524/) by Consumer Reports

 [VPN Testing Reveals Poor Privacy and Security Practices, Hyperbolic Claims](https://www.consumerreports.org/vpn-services/vpn-testing-poor-privacy-security-hyperbolic-claims-a1103787639/) by Consumer Reports

+[Satellite Communication Threats](https://satellitesafety.openinternetproject.org/), by Jon Camfield and the Open Internet project, is an invaluable resource for journalists and others who might need to use satellite internet as part of their work
 </div>

 ## Activities